Emergency Dentist – Park City, UT

 How to Handle Common Dental Emergencies

 Whether you’re dealing with a toothache or broken/knocked-out tooth, you should definitely seek out professional care right away.
-Ideally, you’d be able to head straight to our office in case of a dental emergency, but we know life often makes things less than ideal.
-Before you’re able to make it to our office, here are a few ways to handle some of the most common dental emergencies:
+Ideally, you’d be able to head straight to our dental office in case of a dental emergency, but we know life often makes things less than ideal.
+Before you’re able to make it to our dental office, here are a few ways to handle some of the most common dental emergencies:

 Toothaches can be caused by a wide variety of reasons, ranging from something as serious as dental infection something simply being stuck in between the teeth.
 After rinsing and flossing around the hurting tooth, a cold compress and OTC medication can also help provide some temporary relief.